anubhavdogra1/anubhavdogra1/README.md

 ## About me

-A Recent graduate working as a volunteer data analyst at a non-profit organization.
-Eager to apply my skills to a full-time role.
-Skills: Python, SQL, Excel, Tableau, Power BI, Problem-solving, Teamwork
+Highly motivated recent graduate who is currently looking to apply his skills in the world of data analytics.
+Since graduating, I have been volunteering remotely as a data analyst at a non-profit organization.
+Eager to showcase my skills to a full-time job.

 ## Contact Me
 anubhavdogra7@gmail.com